Eduardo-Martins/keycloak-sms-authenticator/README.md

-# keycloak-sms-authenticator
+# keycloak-sms-authenticator twilio

-To install the SMS Authenticator one has to:

-    Add the jar to the Keycloak server:
-        $ cp target/sms-authenticator.jar _KEYCLOAK_HOME_/providers/

-    Add two templates to the Keycloak server:
-        $ cp themes/openstandia _KEYCLOAK_HOME_/themes/
+Dockerized with KeyCloak 11.0.2 (Brasil):

+    Go to Dockerfile path and simply docker build .  //////// voila!!!

 Configure your REALM to use the SMS Authentication.
 First create a new REALM (or select a previously created REALM).

 Under Authentication > Flows:

-    Copy 'Browse' flow to 'openstandia browser' flow Click on 'Actions > Add execution on the 'Openstandia Browser Forms' line and add the 'Twilio SMS Authentication' Set 'Twilio SMS Authentication' to 'REQUIRED'
+    Copy 'Browse' flow to 'sms-twilio browser' flow Click on 'Actions > Add execution on the 'sms-twilio Browser Forms' line and add the 'Twilio SMS Authentication' Set 'Twilio SMS Authentication' to 'REQUIRED'
     To configure the SMS Authernticator, click on Actions Config and fill in the attributes.